divya-kulkarni99/nasa-apodapi-webapp/README.md

 Tech stack used for developing the Web Application :
 1) Frontend: ReactJS framework.
 2) Backend:  NodeJS, and ExpressJS.
-3) Database: Mongoose from MongoDB is used for storing the bcrypted user information
+3) Database: PostgreSQL is used for storing the bcrypted user information

 Installation/Steps to Run this web application